 The most common question I get from Executive MBA candidates is definitely:

 “How does the test waiver work and do I qualify?”

-So here’s the lowdown– First and foremost, the Executive MBA is the only MBA program that accepts applicants’ petitions to waive the GMAT or GRE exam requirement.
+So here’s the lowdown– First and foremost, the Executive MBA is the only MBA program that accepts applicants’ petitions to waive the requirement for any of the accepted exams: Executive Assessment (EA), GMAT or GRE.
 (Key words being “applicant” and “petition.”)
 And everyone’s case is different, so there’s no recipe to follow, no checklist, and no guarantee that if you do certain things, you’ll get a waiver.

 The MBA Admissions committee views each applicants’ petition in the context of their entire application, and renders a decision on the application versus a separate decision on just the waiver.

 Here are the areas of consideration when reviewing an application with a petition for a test waiver: